Alopecia Areata: The Complete 2026 Guide to Causes, Types, Treatments & What Actually Helps

 |---|---|---|---|

-| Watch and wait | Mild, recent-onset patches in children and adults | Appropriate first approach — 80% spontaneous regrowth in year 1 | Not a passive choice; consistent monitoring is important |
+| Watch and wait | Mild, recent-onset patches in children and adults | Reasonable first approach — most limited patchy cases regrow within a year | Not a passive choice; consistent monitoring is important |

-| Intralesional corticosteroid injections | Patchy AA in adults — first-line for localized disease | Strong — over 80% regrowth in patchy AA within 12 weeks in one study | Painful; requires repeat injections every 4–6 weeks; skin thinning risk at site |
+| Intralesional corticosteroid injections | Patchy AA in adults — first-line for localized disease | Strong — high regrowth rates in patchy AA in published series | Painful; requires repeat injections every 4–6 weeks; skin thinning risk at site |

 | Topical corticosteroids | Children, or adults who can't have injections | Moderate — less effective than intralesional but widely used | Long-term use carries skin thinning and systemic absorption risks |

-| JAK Inhibitors (Baricitinib, Ritlecitinib, Deuruxolitinib) | Moderate to severe AA in adults and adolescents ≥12 | FDA-approved; significant regrowth in trials — see section below | FDA black box warning; prescription only; ongoing monitoring required |
+| JAK Inhibitors (Baricitinib, Ritlecitinib, Deuruxolitinib) | Moderate to severe AA in adults and adolescents ≥12 | FDA-approved; significant regrowth in trials — see section below | FDA boxed warning; prescription only; ongoing monitoring required |

-| Contact immunotherapy (DPCP/SADBE) | Extensive or resistant AA | Variable — 17–75% success range across studies | Requires intentional allergic contact dermatitis; specialist-administered weekly |
+| Contact immunotherapy (DPCP/SADBE) | Extensive or resistant AA | Variable across studies | Requires intentional allergic contact dermatitis; specialist-administered |

 JAK Inhibitors Explained — Efficacy, Safety, and Who They're For